miklo88/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model.
+A programming interface that can change the document structure, style and content.
+Manipulation comes through a sripted language like JavaScript.

 2. What is an event?
+An action in the interface that takes place in the DOM.
+Examples include, hover animations, sounds that play when you load the website.
+The developer can implement these events by selecting an HTML element and appending EventTarget.addEventListener().
+In doing so, when the page loads and sets a trigger or listens for the action to occur.

 3. What is an event listener?
+The addEventListener() works by adding a function that will be called whenever the specified event is delivered to the target.
+Common targets are elements, documents and the window.

 4. Why would we convert a NodeList into an Array?
+They both have numerical zero-based indices, and the length property but that is all they share with an Array.
+NodeList does take it a step further by being able to apply .forEach, but there is no .reduce or .map or any other array methods.
+So converting your NodeLists to Arrays would make more sense because you'll be able to apply more array methods.

 5. What is a component?
+Components are reusable pieces of code that can be used to build elements sharing  functionality and styling.
+Components are the heart of any dynamic web application and JavaScript framework.

 ### Git Set up